mlsmithjr/plex-watchlist-migration/README.md

 *Features*
 * Migrate missing users.
-* Migrate watch history of users.
+* Migrate watch history of MANAGED users.
 * Migrate date added/created to preserve on-deck ordering
+* Co-exists with new Plex watchlist sync feature (this tool only handles MANAGED users).

 This utility is intended to migrate over your user media viewing history when you move to a new Plex server instance or to just maintain a failover.
 The process of copying around the full database folder structure is not reliable and